-RLC's retained earnings include accumulated equity in undistributed net earnings of subsidiaries amounting to P408 Million, P380 Million, and P365 Million in 2012, 2011 and 2010.
+RLC's unappropriated retained earnings include accumulated equity in undistributed net earnings of subsidiaries amounting to P517 Million, P408 Million, and P380 Million in 2013, 2012 and 2011.
 These amounts are not available for dividend declaration until received in the form of dividends.